paddor/crypto_box/README.md

 #### Key file

-Use the option `-k` to specify a key file. **Note**: If the key file doesn't exist yet, a randomly generated key will be used and stored into that file.
+Use the option `-k`/`--key-file` to specify a key file. **Note**: If the key file doesn't exist yet, a randomly generated key will be used and stored into that file.
 Only use this if your key file will be located on an encrypted disk.

 ```
 $ ls -l secret.key